galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 ## Predicted structures

 We will use Colabfold ({% cite Mirdita2022-ko %}) to predict the 3D structure of our protein.

+Please note that since the training data consist of BBFlow conformations, applying relaxation during inference introduces a distribution shift that may alter the structural features learned by the model.
+Therefore, it is preferable to avoid unnecessary relaxation during inference.
+To do that we will exclude AMBER relaxation.

 > <hands-on-title> Colabfold prediction </hands-on-title>
 >